Where are the Biggest Airports in the World?

 At AirHelp, we are lucky to have a reliable and accurate collection of global flight data at our disposal.
 So we decided to crunch some numbers to work out the biggest airports in the world and where they are situated.

-We chose the top five largest airports in the United States and Europe based on the number of passengers that departed from the airport.
+We chose the world's ten busiest airports, followed by the top five largest in both the United States and Europe based on departing passenger numbers.

 What is the largest airport in the United States?